 Madeleine Graham Blake,

-the Mexican-American Boundary in the early 90’s, working with her husband, Tupper Ansel Blake on his book and traveling Smithsonian exhibition, Two Eagles/Dos Aguilas, she was privileged to share her knowledge of photography, teaching film-based photography at Dominican University of California in San Rafael, California.
+After 20 years of fieldwork, notably a 4-year stint midst the wilds of the Mexican-American Boundary in the early 90’s, working with her then-husband, Tupper Ansel Blake, on his book and traveling Smithsonian exhibition, Two Eagles/Dos Aguilas, she was privileged to share her knowledge of photography, teaching film-based photography at Dominican University of California in San Rafael, California.

-Documenting six ranching families with ties to the Great Basin (2005-2009), as well as an earlier photographic essay on working landscapes of mid California for the David and Lucile Packard Foundation (2003), facilitated an immersive study of traditional Western America.
+Documenting six ranching families with ties to the Great Basin (2005-2009), as well as an earlier photographic essay on working landscapes of mid-California for the David and Lucile Packard Foundation (2003), facilitated an immersive study of traditional Western America.
 These projects led to the making of three short videos for the Western Folklife Center’s Deep West Project.

 Published books include Balancing Water: Restoring the Klamath Basin, (with Tupper Ansel Blake and William Kittredge, University of California Berkley Press, 2000), Mandeville Island: A Fine Balance (with Tupper Ansel Blake and William Kittredge, Tuscany Research Institute, 2005) and The Family Ranch: Land, Children and Tradition in the American West (with Linda Hussa, University of Nevada Press, 2009).
 With Tupper Ansel Blake, she produced limited edition fine art portfolios for the David and Lucile Packard Foundation’s Conserving California Landscapes Initiative and for Tuscany Research Institute.
 Her images have been shown in numerous publications, including Ranch and Riata Magazine, Western Horseman, Oceans Magazine, Orion, Mademoiselle Magazine, Darkroom Magazine, and PhotoMetro Magazine and have been exhibited throughout the West.